unwireddevices/RIOT/UNWDS.md

 to provide support for various devices, sensors, and interfaces.
 Modules are used with both LoRaLAN and LoRaWAN applications.

+Please note that Unwired Modules are not based on existing RIOT code and so is not required to be LGPL licensed.
+Unwired Modules are distributed with more permissive MIT-style license.

 * loralan-common - common LoRaLAN functions
 * loralan-device - LoRaLAN MAC for end-point device
 * loralan-gateway - LoRaLAN MAC for gateway device